-Learn how to make an all natural Febreze with two ingredients!
-This spray is refreshing, toxic free, and has health benefits for you.
+Learn how to make this All-Natural Febreze with Essential Oils using just two ingredients!
+This spray is refreshing, toxic-free, and has many health benefits for you.

-I love a good smelling home, car, shoes, closets, you get the drift.
+I love a good smelling home, car, shoes, closets; you get the drift.
 Pun 100% intended! 😉 I don’t like the toxic sprays that you can buy from the convenient store.
+That is why I decided to make my own all-natural Febreze with essential oils, and I was extremely pleased!

-Instead, I decided to make my own febreze and I was very pleased!
-I had fun coming up with a few different combinations to create an all natural room spray using my essential oils.
+I had fun coming up with a few different combinations to create an all-natural room spray using my essential oils.

 Get access to my online resource library for your free printable label.

 Grab my free essential oil class to see exactly how we use natural remedies in our home.

 HOW TO MAKE HOMEMADE FEBREZE WITH ESSENTIAL OILS

 - Add 1 tablespoon of baking soda to a bowl and add in essential oils of choice.

 - Stir with a fork to incorporate essential oils into baking soda.
 (Mixing the oils in baking soda will help them to incorporate into the water better.)

 - Add mixture to a glass spray bottle and top off with water.